fmselab/mvm-firmware-eclipse/README.md

 # mvm-firmware-eclipse

-this is a temporary repository to compile and execute the MVM in eclipse.
+This is a temporary repository to compile and execute the MVM in eclipse together with its unit tests.

+For sw integration tests see: https://github.com/fmselab/mvm-firmware

 It contains the unit tests written for the classes of MVM above HAL, using catch2.